qbarnes/hello-rpm/README.md

 You'll see not only the `hello` binary RPMs, but a new `hello-*.src.rpm` too.
-That's because the provided source rpm might have been from another distro or repo (e.g. OpenSUSE or Alma).
-This new SRPM would be rebuilt for the target system.
+That's because the provided source rpm might have been from another distro's repository (e.g. OpenSUSE or Alma).

-With `mock`, you don't have to build RPMs just for the host distro you're on.
-You can build for other distro too.
-Note though, don't go "forward" (e.g. trying to build RHEL 8 RPMs using a RHEL 7 host).
+This new SRPM would be rebuilt for the target platform.

-It may "work" sometimes, but that'll just be dumb luck if it does.
+With `mock`, you don't have to build RPMs for the host system.
+You can build for other platforms too.

 For example, to make RHEL 7 "Hello, World" RPMs by using the source RPM first built above, run: